lwojcik/eleventy-template-multiplicity/content/pages/about.md

 canonical: /about/
 ---

-This is an sample site based on [M10y - Eleventy-based RSS aggregator template](https://github.com/lwojcik/eleventy-template-m10y).
+This is an sample site based on [Multiplicity - Eleventy-based RSS/JSON feed aggregator template](https://github.com/lwojcik/eleventy-template-multiplicity).